Why HRT Isn't Recommended for Women Over 60

 Despite the limitations of the Women's Health Initiative and a better understanding today of MHT benefits and risks, many healthcare providers still aren't comfortable prescribing hormone therapy for their patients because of this study.

-Treatment options after age 60
+Treatment options for women over 60

-Even though it's not recommended to start MHT after age 60, vaginal estrogen can be started at any point for symptoms such as vaginal dryness.
+Even though it's not recommended to start HRT after age 60, vaginal estrogen can be started at any point for symptoms such as vaginal dryness.
 Vaginal estrogen comes in creams, a ring, tablets and suppositories at various doses.

 Some symptoms, such as hot flashes, ease after menopause, whereas others, such as vaginal dryness, may get worse.
 Transitioning from MHT to a topical estrogen to treat vaginal dryness and relieve pain from sex may be an option.